Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Make a deposit

-Once verified, you can deposit $ using the payment method that best suits you – credit card, wire transfer, silvergate exchange network (sen) and signature signet payments are widely accepted.
+Once verified, you can deposit $ using the payment method that best suits you – debit card, apple pay, google pay and credit card payments are widely accepted.

 You can now exchange your funds for Compound.
 On easier-to-use exchanges, this is as simple as entering the amount you want to purchase and clicking buy.
 If you like, you can now withdraw your Compound to your personal wallet.

 Find an exchange to buy, sell and trade COMP by comparing deposit methods, supported fiat currencies and fees.
-Select Go to site to sign up directly with the provider.
+Select Go to site to sign up directly with the exchange.

 How do I find the best places to buy Compound?

 Cryptocurrency exchanges offer similar services, but differ in a few key ways – mainly fees, the range of cryptos available and payment methods.
-You can use our table to compare the features of popular cryptocurrency exchanges available in New Zealand to help you choose the one that's right for you.
+You can use our table to compare the features of popular cryptocurrency exchanges available in Singapore to help you choose the one that's right for you.

 Some other factors you may want to consider are customer support, user reviews, ease of use and whether or not the exchange is registered with a local regulator.
 This information can be found by clicking on the exchange name in the table which will take you to its review page.